 - Identify areas for further learning and development.

-This Collaborative Cluster is led by Martha Caddell (Edinburgh Napier University) and Sam Ellis (Glasgow Caledonian University).
+This Collaborative Cluster is led by Martha Caddell (Heriot-Watt University) and Sam Ellis (Glasgow Caledonian University).

 Through Academic year 2018-19 we will be collaborating on:

 - A series of Roundtable discussions on key issues for Evidence for Enhancement and Programme Leadership.

 - A suite of short discussion papers / think pieces on key issues facing Programme Leadership.

 - A Quick Guide on Evidence for Enhancement: The Landscape from Programme Leadership Perspective.
 This will draw together good practice input from across Cluster institutions and draw together insights from the roundtables.